 It’s located at the end of Weke Road in Hanalei.

 There’s a parking lot at Ama Ama Road that’s open (near the lifeguard tower.)
-Unfortunately, several of the other parking lots aren’t accessible right now.
+Unfortunately, several of the other parking lots always accessible.

 Best Photo Opportunities on the East Shore (Kapaa)

-The East Shore has a lot of photo spots really close together, so it’s easy to do them in a short time frame on your way to an activity.
+The East Shore has a lot of photo spots really close together, so it’s easy to do them in a short time frame on your way to an activity like seeing waterfalls, kayaking, whale watching or going on a boat ride.

 They have created this cute photo backdrop and even have a sign with their social media handles and hashtags!

-If you scroll Instagram, this is one of the most popular places to take photos on Kauai.
+If you scroll Instagram looking for cute photo spots on Kauai, this is one of the most popular places that will pop up.
 I love the bold colors and you can wear just about anything in front of it.

-It’s really tucked away, so if you haven’t heard of it, you probably won’t come across it (unless you are staying at the Kauai Shores Hotel.)
+This photo op is hidden away, so if you didn’t already know of it, you probably won’t come across it (unless you are staying at the Kauai Shores Hotel.)

 This is a cute one to wear a swimsuit, a sarong, or wear pin-up clothing.
 Plus, you can grab a drink inside after your photo!